-Reeves Field is one of the premier soccer facilities in the Washington, D.C. area, and has served as the home site for American University soccer since 1949.
-Reeves Field was named the 2002 College/University Soccer Field of the Year.
-It has also hosted six NCAA Tournament games and been the training site for numerous professional and national teams.
+Reeves Field is one of the premier soccer facilities in the Washington, D.C., area, and has served as the home site for American University soccer since 1949.
+It has also hosted six NCAA Tournament games and been the training site for numerous professional and national teams from around the world.

 After being named Soccer Field of the Year by the Sports Turf Managers Association in 2002, Reeves Field underwent a $300,000 renovation three years later to construct a new foundation, replace the drainage system and install a new playing surface.

-Reeves Field also features a six-lane track to accommodate the track and field programs at AU and creates a multi-purpose event site.
+Reeves Field also features a six-lane Greenberg Track to accommodate the track and field programs at AU and creates a multi-purpose event site.
 The larger width from the track brought new conveniences to the site, such as a 200-foot long retaining wall and bleachers for fans.

-The exclusive soccer pitch conforms to both NCAA and international standards with a roomy 74 x 117 yd. playing surface.
+The exclusive soccer pitch conforms to both NCAA and international standards with a roomy 74 x 117-yard playing surface.